SAP-samples/teched2023-IN160/exercises/ex3/README.md

 ##  Description

-After completing these steps you will have created...
+After completing these steps you will have deployed a Standard Integration on Edge Integration Cell and successfully executed it with On-Premise S/4 HANA system.

 1. Navigate back to Home.
 In the Home page navigate to Capabilities and click on "Discover Integrations" under Build Integration Scenarios tile.
 <br>![](/exercises/ex3/images/image.png)